rita-barbosa/LAPR2-2223/docs/sprintB/us002/01.requirements-engineering/Readme.md

 * **AC3:** The area of the property needs to be expressed in m<sup>2</sup>.
 * **AC4:** The minimum value of the commission is 0 and there is no maximum.
 * **AC5:** At least one photograph is required.
+* **AC6:** The owner that wants to sell a property must be identified in the system.
+* **AC7:** When publishing an announcement of an already existing property, the system must reject such operation.

 ### 1.4.
 Found out Dependencies